espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

-James K., Kagame, all the Rwandan and Ugandan soldiers in Congo were not happy with the treatment Kabila gave them in Kinshasa.
-They fled back to the East and started a new rebellion with the mission to control the East Congo region and kick Kabila out of power.
+James Kabarebe, Kagame, and all the Rwandan and Ugandan soldiers in Congo were not happy with the treatment they received from Kabila in Kinshasa.
+They fled back to the East and started a new rebellion with the mission to control the East Congo region and remove Kabila from power.

 In August 1998, well-known Tutsi leaders from AFDL (Bizima Karaha, Déogratias Bugera, Moïse Nyarugabo), some old Mobutists (Alexis Tambwe Mwamba, Lunda Bululu, Wamba dia Wamba, etc.), went ahead and created a new movement: *Rassemblement Congolais pour la Démocratie* (RCD).
-On the other hand, Jean-Pierre Bemba started his movement called the MLC and controlled the Equateur Province in North Congo.
+On the other hand, Jean-Pierre Bemba started his movement called the Mouvement de Liberation du Congo (MLC) and controlled the Equateur Province in North Congo.

 ### La fameuse bataille de Kitona: The Kitona Battle!

 At this time, James was leading the army branch of the rebellion.
 A month after being fired by Kabila, he took a plane in Goma and tried to fly to Kitona in the Bas-Congo province, 573 km from Kinshasa.
 With the help of Congolese troops who were still faithful to him, he managed to control Kitona airport and flew in other Rwandan troops from the Goma airport to Kitona to take over Kinshasa.
 With Kitona under his control, he cut power to Kinshasa from the Inga power plant.

-Kabila felt attacked and went to ask his allies from SADC for military protection!
+Kabila felt attacked and went to ask his allies from The Southern African Development Community (SADC)  for military protection!

 Zimbabwe and Namibia gave him troops, and later Angolans gave him support as well!
 That army went back and fought James Kabarebe and other Tutsi soldiers, preventing them from taking over Kinshasa!
 James managed to escape via Angola and went back to where he came from.
 The Kitona Battle is a master class of war in the Central Africa region.
 I think we should teach it in all military schools.
 You can read more about it in this [post](https://www.reddit.com/r/Kenya/comments/1eudtpt/operation_kitona_the_most_daring_operation_of_the/?share_id=ivTKrzxbQLAuZybhPkRfl&utm_content=1&utm_medium=ios_app&utm_name=ioscss&utm_source=share&utm_term=1), which summarizes it very well.